“An organization that is not capable of perpetuating itself has failed.” — Peter Drucker

 Eckerd’s next growth opportunity came in 2016, when engineering firm Henkels & McCoy (H&M) offered to donate a training services division that primarily bid on government workforce development contracts.
 This arrangement benefited both companies, allowing the division’s mission-driven work to continue and all of its employees to stay on the job.
 Eckerd, meanwhile, added $18 million in annual revenue and further expanded its reach in the workforce development space.

-Though each of these M&A deals was larger than the one before, Eckerd’s $96.4 million merger in 2020 with Florida-based workforce development organization Odle Management Group was on a different level entirely.
+Though each of these M&A deals was larger than the one before, Eckerd’s $96.4 million merger in 2020 with Arizona-based workforce development organization Odle Management Group was on a different level entirely.
 Odle manages workforce development campuses across nine states that provide nearly 15,000 young adults with a range of residential, academic, and career preparation and job placement services.
 Unlike Eckerd’s previous acquisitions, Odle was a for-profit business, meaning that the M&A process was more complex and required money changing hands.

 Eckerd drew upon its previous acquisition experience and also sought the assistance of M&A professionals to make the case for the deal to its board of directors, acquire a bank loan and bring Odle under the Eckerd umbrella — making sure that employees feel valued and invested in the company’s continued success.